 good fried steak.

-figured out to stick with eggs, bacon and toast and maybe a bit of
+stick with eggs, bacon and toast and maybe a bit of fruit or

 We were given the morning to explore.
 It was suggested we go to

 the nearby flower market.

 We hit an ATM which rejected us.
 We looked at stores

 out said it was crowded so we turned